 2.2.
 Effect.
 In the event Customer fails to comply with Section 2.1 of this Schedule 1.0, Customer will be responsible for any Penalties imposed as a result of such Material Usage Change.

 3.0.
 EESI’s Failure to Deliver.
 Unless excused by Force Majeure, Customer's failure to perform any of its obligations under this Agreement, or a Utility Curtailment Order, if EESI fails to deliver all or part of the Contract Quantity for a Facility to the applicable Utility during the Delivery Term, EESI will pay any Penalties that are directly related to such failure; provided that in no event will Customer be relieved of its obligation to timely pay to EESI the EESI Invoice Amount for services rendered by EESI or any payment obligation due and owing EESI arising out of this Agreement.
-[This assumes that the Utility will keep Customer whole on power during EESI’s failure.
-How do we know that Utility will have the obligation to keep us whole?]